Iowa High School Hockey League/Midwest High School Hockey League

 2023: Plymouth, Minnesota - March 23-27

-Des Moines Oak Leafs - Runner-up
+Des Moines Oak Leafs - Division II Runner-up

-Omaha Jr. Lancers - Semifinalist
+Omaha Jr. Lancers - Division II Semifinalist

 Both Omaha a Des Moines advance to the semifinals where they face each other.
 Des Moines edges the Jr. Lancers 3-2 in overtime, advancing to the championship game.
 The Oak Leafs fall short in the title game to Prep Hockey (IL) 6-3.